-Douglas Sean O’Donnell (Ph.D., University of Aberdeen) has nearly 20 years of pastoral ministry, which includes helping plant three churches with College Church, a historic Reformed inter-denominational church in Wheaton, IL.
-He is also the author of the Matthew commentary in the Preaching the Word series.
+Douglas Sean O’Donnell is the author of the Matthew commentary in the Preaching the Word series.
+Dr. O’Donnell (Ph.D., University of Aberdeen) has nearly 20 years of pastoral ministry, which includes helping plant three churches with College Church, a historic Reformed inter-denominational church in Wheaton, IL.

 Pastor O’Donnell has written nine books, including two children’s books, a Bible study on the Psalms, and commentaries on the Song of Songs, Ecclesiastes, and John’s Epistles.
 With R. Kent Hughes, he co-wrote and edited The Pastor’s Book: A Comprehensive and Practical Guide to Pastoral Ministry.